dustinpfister/blog_posts/_posts/lodash-chunk.md

 ## 4 - Conclusion

-So yes this method will sure come in handy when working on a project, I can see why people like lodash.
+So yes this method will sure come in handy when working on a project where I need to chunk a linear array into an array of arrays.
+This is something where it would actually be nice to have a convenience method for this sort of thing in a utility library actually.
 It is true that may of the methods in lodash are just abstractions of native methods.
 However the lodash chunk method is one method that I often find myself grabbing for that is not part of core javaScript itself.

 Be sure to check out my other [posts on lodash](/categories/lodash/), I also have my main post on [lodash](/2019/02/15/lodash/) in general as well.